Popular Destinations

 The framing that almost always fails:

-• "Me and my friends are coming for spring break" — no.
+• "Me and my friends are coming for spring break."
+No.

-• "I want to surprise my girlfriend" — no.
+• "I want to surprise my girlfriend."
+No.

-• "I tried an online travel site and it let me reserve so I figured I'd just call to confirm" — no.
+• "I tried an online travel site and it let me reserve so I figured I'd just call to confirm."
+No.

 The duty manager is doing risk-management math.
 Anything that reads as "young group, going out, drinking" gets refused immediately.
 Anything that reads as "single professional context, low-stakes stay" has a non-zero chance of acceptance.